lucee/lucee-docs/docs/04.guides/04.cookbooks/57.mail_listeners/page.md

 this.mail.listener = new MailListener();
 ```

-To add a Mail listener to an individual [[tag-mail]] tag (listeners defined in the listener attribute overwrites any mail listener defined in the application.cfc/cfapplication)
+To add a Mail listener to an individual [[tag-mail]] tag (listeners defined in the listener attribute overwrites any mail listener defined in the [[tag-application]]

 ```luceescript
 <cfset listener = new MailListener()>